|

 targets we are truly dedicated to putting more back into nature

 than taking from it.
-For example, Kerstin Laibach harmlessly gathers
+For example, Kerstin harmlessly gathers a

 in her atelier with recycled materials and renewable energy.
-We
+She

-then award fifteen percent of profits directly to local conservation,
+then awards fifteen percent of her profits directly to conservation,

 Kerstin uses only sustainable gold - this means carefully recycled